GjikaByte/GjikaByte/README.md

 📊 OTC FLOW – Middle Office, Data Analyst

 Designed and implemented dashboards using Power BI to enhance portfolio tracking, inventory management, and financial reporting.
-Migrated workflows from Excel to a centralized database, ensuring data accuracy and enabling advanced analytics with Python, SQL, and Power Query.
+Migrated workflows from Excel to a centralized database, ensuring data accuracy and enabling advanced analytics with Python and SQL.
 Resolved trade discrepancies in sustainable commodities and optimized settlement workflows, providing data-driven insights to support risk management and strategic decision-making.

 📈 Pertento Partners – Trader